Foundation Summer Camps

 Young Explorer Day Camps for 4th - 6th graders

-Cost is $125 per child for five day half-day sessions.
+Cost is $125 per child for five mornings of fun learning experiences.

-Examining a Devonian Eridophyllum colonial coral on the upper fossil bed
+Young Explorer Day Campers examine a Devonian Eridophyllum colonial coral on the upper fossil bed.

 Participants will learn about the diversity of history and science at the Falls of the Ohio.
 Investigations will include: the fossil beds, rocks & minerals, birds & mammals, trees and flowers, journal-keeping, crafts from driftwood and river trash, 1803 life and George Rogers Clark, prehistoric tools, and more!

 This activities will be lead by knowledgeable volunteers in the park's Naturalist at Heart program.
-Contact us at 812-280-9970 to register.
+Contact us at 812-280-9970 to register for 2015.

 Participants look for colorful fluorite and other minerals